-- 1. The auditor's report expresses unqualified opinions on the financial statements of the governmental activities and the General Fund of the Claiborne Parish Assessor. - 2.
-No material weaknesses are reported in the Independent Auditor's Report on Internal Control over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards. - 3.
-One significant deficiency relating to the audit of the financial statements are reported in the Independent Auditor's Report on Internal Control over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards. - 4.
-No instances of noncompliance material to the financial statements of the Claiborne Parish Assessor were disclosed during the audit.
+- 1. The auditor's report expresses an unqualified opinion on the basic financial statements of the Union Parish Assessor. - 2.
+No significant deficiencies are reported in the Independent Auditor's Report on Internal Control over Financial Reporting and on Compliance and other Matters Based on an Audit of Financial Statements Performed in accordance with Government Auditing Standards. - 3.
+No instances of noncompliance material to the financial statements of the Union Parish Assessor were disclosed during the audit.